Otto Struve: Early years in Russia

-Struve was born in 1897 in Kharkiv, the largest city of Sloboda Ukraine, then Russian Empire (now Ukraine), as the first child of Ludwig Struve and Elizaveta Khrystoforovna Struve (1874–1964).
-His father was a member of the extensive political and scientific Struve family of Baltic Germans who were prominent in 19th-century Russia.
-His astronomy experience started early: from the age of eight, he was accompanying father in the telescope tower and from 10 carried out some minor observations, despite his fear of the dark spaces.
-After having received home education, at the age of 12, Struve started attending a school in Kharkiv and showed mathematical talents.
+Struve was born in 1897 in Kharkov, the largest city of Sloboda Ukraine, then Russian Empire (now Ukraine), as the first child of Ludwig Struve and Elizaveta Khristoforovna Struve (1874–1964).
+His father was a member of the prominent Baltic German Struve family.
+His astronomy experience started early: from the age of eight, he was accompanying father in the telescope tower and from ten carried out some minor observations, despite his fear of the dark spaces.
+After having received home education, at the age of twelve, Struve started attending a school in Kharkov and showed mathematical talents.
 Otto was the first child of the Struve family in Russia who attended a Russian-speaking rather than German-speaking school, and was bilingual in German and Russian.
 After graduating in 1914, he continued his astronomy work.
-In June 1914, Struve took part in preparations for observation of a total solar eclipse (August 21, 1914) and later used that experience and results for his master's degree work defended in 1919 at Kharkiv University.
+In June 1914, Struve took part in preparations for observation of a total solar eclipse (August 21, 1914) and later used that experience and results for his master's degree work defended in 1919 at Kharkov University.

-Struve entered the Kharkiv University in 1915, at the time of political unrest and wars in Russia.
+Struve entered the Imperial Kharkov University in 1915, at the time of political unrest and wars in Russia.
 In the beginning of 1916, just having finished the first semester, he interrupted his studies and enlisted to a military artillery school in St. Petersburg.
 He passed an accelerated training program, and in February 1917, was sent to the Turkish front.
-After the Treaty of Brest-Litovsk was signed, Struve returned to Kharkiv for a year between spring 1918 and spring 1919 and completed a full university course. in June 1919, he received a certificate signed by the rector of Kharkiv University stating that Struve would stay with the university to prepare for professorship at the department of astronomy and geodesics.
+After the Treaty of Brest-Litovsk was signed, Struve returned to Kharkov for a year between spring 1918 and spring 1919 and completed a full university course. in June 1919, he received a certificate signed by the rector of Kharkov University stating that Struve would stay with the university to prepare for professorship at the department of astronomy and geodesics.
 During that time, Struve also worked at the "workshop school of precision mechanics" and obtained a license of a workshop trainer.
 The workshop was organized by his father with the goal of creating traditions of astronomy engineers in Russia.
 Those were non-existent and foreign engineers were personally invited from abroad for high-quality mechanical work.

 Moving to the United States

 The German origin of Struves and the military history of Otto Struve with the White Russian Army took its toll.
-To avoid repression by the Bolsheviks, his family had to move from Kharkiv to Sevastopol which was still under control of the White Army.
+To avoid repression by the Bolsheviks, his family had to move from Kharkov to Sevastopol which was still under control of the White Army.
 There, a series of tragedies took away most of the family: the youngest sister Elizabeth drowned, brother Werner died from tuberculosis, and his father died from a stroke on November 4, 1920.
-Whereas his mother and sister chose to return to Kharkiv, on November 16–17, 1920, Otto followed the escaping Wrangel's Army.
+Whereas his mother and sister chose to return to Kharkov, on November 16–17, 1920, Otto followed the escaping Wrangel's Army.
 With a military transport, he escaped from Sevastopol to Turkey.
 He never returned to Russia.
 He was later invited several times to conferences in the Soviet Union, but for various reasons declined to attend.